Neha S Dangayach, MD

 - Status Epilepticus

 Dr. Dangayach graduated from one of the top medical schools in India, Seth G.S.
 Medical College, Mumbai (2007).
 She trained in Neurology at Case Western Reserve University, Cleveland, Ohio (2012) followed by a clinical fellowship in Neurocritical Care at Columbia and Cornell Universities, New York (2014).

 Passionate about teaching, mentoring, and education, Dr. Dangayach is involved in several educational programs for medical students, residents, fellows, nurse practitioners, and nurses.
-As the Director of the Neurocritical Care Fellowship program with interdisciplinary collaboration from Neurosurgery, Neurology, and Institute for Critical Care Medicine, Dr. Dangayach's goal is to create a thriving, well-rounded program that will train leading neurosintensivists of the future and was even awarded the Tauba Pasik Award Teaching Excellence in the Neurosciences by the Department of Neurology at Mount Sinai Health System.
+As the Director of the Neurocritical Care Fellowship program with interdisciplinary collaboration from Neurosurgery, Neurology, and Institute for Critical Care Medicine, Dr. Dangayach's goal is to create a well-rounded thriving program that will train leading Neurosintensivists of the future.
+She was even awarded the Tauba Pasik Award for Teaching Excellence in the Neurosciences by the Department of Neurology at Mount Sinai Health System in 2017.

-In her role as ICCM Research Co-director, Dr. Dangayach has established inter-departmental and multi-institutional collaborations for outcomes research.
-She is the National PI for a study endorsed by the SCCM’s DiscoveryNet and the Neurocritical Care Society’s (NCS) Neurocritical Care Research Network (NCRN) to understand post intensive care syndrome (PICS) among neurologically vulnerable patients.
+In her role as ICCM Research Co-director, Dr. Dangayach has established inter-departmental and multi-institutional collaborations for outcomes research and clinical trials.
+She will serve as the National PI for a study endorsed by the SCCM’s DiscoveryNet and the Neurocritical Care Society’s (NCS) Neurocritical Care Research Network (NCRN) to understand post intensive care syndrome (PICS) among neurologically vulnerable patients.

 - Anoxic Brain Damage

 - CT Scan Of The Head

 - Cardiac Arrest

 - Lumbar Puncture